christiangeissler/gradoptbenchmark/readme.md

 This benchmark is based (but heavily modified) on the setup described in Global optimization of lipschitz functions (C. Malherbe et. al. 2017) and used in a poster submission of a new global optimization approach called gradopt.
 We publish it here for the poster submission "Graduated Optimization of Black-Box Function" @ ICML 2019 Workshop on AutoML.

+For more information or citations please consider our workshop paper https://arxiv.org/abs/1906.01279 .

 #Usage#
 The experiment consists of two different parts: